Shiba Inu (SHIB) Taxes 2026 – IRS Reporting Guide

 ShibaSwap Taxes

-- Swapping SHIB for BONE, LEASH, or other tokens: Taxable as a crypto-to-crypto trade
+- Swapping SHIB for BONE, LEASH, or other tokens: Taxable crypto-to-crypto trade

 - Staking SHIB to earn BONE: BONE rewards are ordinary income when received

-- Providing liquidity: Adding/removing liquidity may trigger taxable disposals; LP rewards are income
+- Providing liquidity: Adding and removing LP positions may trigger taxable disposals; LP rewards are income

 Reporting SHIB on Your Return